programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

 ### Zotero Hello World

 Once *libZotero* is installed, we can use it to talk to the Zotero server using Python.
-In your text editor, run the following:
+In your text editor, open a new, blank text file, and begin with the following:

 ``` python
 #make the libZotero library available